Enhancing Resilience of Non-Bank Financial Intermediation

 The inclusion of non-bank financial entities or activities in the narrow measure is based on a conservative assessment of the risks such entities or activities may pose, especially during stressed events, on a pre-mitigant basis (reflecting an assumption that policy measures and/or risk management tools are not exercised).
 This allows authorities to separately assess existing policy tools to address financial stability risks from non-bank financial intermediation and identify any residual risks or activities that may warrant policy responses.

-The latest monitoring report was published in January 2020, and found that the narrow measure grew by 1.7%, to $50.9 trillion in 2018, significantly slower than the 2012-17 average annual growth rate of 8.5%.
-It now represents 13.6% of total global financial assets.
-Within the narrow measure, collective investment vehicles with features that make them susceptible to runs grew by 0.4% in 2018 and represents 72% of the narrow measure.
-Non-bank financial entities engaged in loan provision that is dependent on short-term funding, such as finance companies, grew by 6.9%% in 2018, and form 7.0% of the narrow measure.
-Market intermediaries that depend on short-term funding or secured funding of client assets (e.g. broker-dealers) grew by 8.7%, and form 8.8% of the narrow measure.
+The latest monitoring report was published in December 2020, and reports that the narrow measure of NBFI grew by 11.1%, to $57.1 trillion in 2019, at a faster pace than the 2013-18 average annual growth rate of 7.1%.
+At end-2019 it represented 14.2% of total global financial assets.
+Within the narrow measure, collective investment vehicles with features that make them susceptible to runs grew by 13.5% in 2019 and represented 72.9% of the narrow measure.
+Non-bank financial entities engaged in loan provision that are dependent on short-term funding, such as finance companies, grew by 6.1% in 2019, and constituted 6.8% of the narrow measure.
+Market intermediaries that depend on short-term funding or secured funding of client assets (e.g. broker-dealers) grew by 5.4%, and represented 8.2% of the narrow measure.

 At the November 2010 Seoul Summit, the G20 Leaders asked the FSB to develop policy recommendations to strengthen the oversight and regulation of non-bank financial intermediation (previously called shadow banking).
 The FSB has been coordinating and contributing to the development of policies in five areas where oversight and regulation need to be strengthened to mitigate the potential systemic risks associated with non-bank financial intermediation, namely: